 Now, as the general manager at WSP, a management and consultancy services firm, Alana leads a team of over 200 people in providing technical advice to clients in the public and private sectors.

-“I oversee a large team who help clients to plan, finance, deliver and maintain some of Australia’s biggest infrastructure.
-Looking ahead at an uncertain future means WSP is committed to being future-ready,” says Alana, having recently re-joined WSP having previously worked there early in her career.
+“I oversee a large team who help clients to plan, finance, deliver and maintain some of Australia’s biggest infrastructure," says Alana, having recently re-joined WSP having previously worked there early in her career.

 In taking on the role as general manager of WSP’s Advisory Team, Alana utilises her engineering expertise to provide clients with strategic and technical advice.